fortunab/workflow/README.md

 # Workflow

-This repository contains Python experiment scripts.
+This repository contains Python scripts.

 You can run either one specific experiment or all experiments together using `src/run_all.py`.